 The police may ask to see any of these and in case any of the items is missing, you are subject to pay a fine.

 Portugal has a rather slow pace of life.
 A day starts late and ends early.
-There’s plenty of national and religious holidays, in which work is off.
+There are plenty of national and religious holidays, on which work is off.
 Bureaucracy and administrative lags are common.
-Don’t fight the pace, prepare yourself and embrace the slower lifestyle.
+Don’t fight the pace, prepare yourself, and embrace a slower lifestyle.

 The crime rate in Portugal is very low and it is one of the safest countries to live in.